Frequently Asked Questions

 Q: What if my child can’t speak English?

 A: At Palatine we use a total communication approach.
 This means that pupils are supported to understand our communication, are supporting to express themselves and supported to be able to regulate with a variety of communication methods.
 These include signing, use of symbols and visual support (with tools such as aided language boards and picture symbols).
 This helps children understand their daily routines and what is happening in sessions.
 In school we have multi lingual resources which also support pupils such as dual language stories, dual language symbols for individual pupils and signs and symbols in classes in dual languages where there are more than one language represented in the class.
 If parents require support with filling out forms or attending meetings our family liaison team will support and can book translation services if this is needed.
 Please do talk to us if you would like translation services for any meetings you attend.
 If you speak other languages at home, please do let us know what languages you speak.
 This helps us to make sure that we have the right resources to support you and your child at school.

-Q: How is my child prepared for moving on to high school?
+Q: How is my child prepared for moving on to secondary school?

 A: Our lead teacher with responsibility for transition works hard to ensure there are personalised arrangements for children transitioning to their secondary settings.
 This includes regular visits where pupils can access a broad range of provision such as core learning lessons, swimming, lunchtimes, PE and Drama sessions.
 Teachers and Learning Mentors from the child’s new school are invited to come and visit children as well as the current teachers of children who are moving on.
 This helps children begin to build relationships with their new teachers and support staff as well as the new teachers and adults get to find out as much information about the children as possible.